Skip to content

 • decent familiarity with Linux servers and the command-line, and DNS fundamentals

-• a domain name on which you can put DNS records easily.
-(If you don't have one, I can highly recommend Porkbun (not sponsored))
+• a domain name on which you can set DNS records

 • some sort of Linux server.
 This could be a VPS hosted on Amazon EC2 or any other provider, but it can be as low-power as a Raspberry Pi, and can be hosted at home if you want (although you will have to forward some ports on your router).